-Robin Smith, News-4 Anchor, joined by area police chiefs and the ten Do The Right Thing award winners at the January 29th ceremony held in the St. Louis Metropolitan Police Boardroom.
+Robin Smith, News-4 Anchor, joined by area police chiefs and the nine Do The Right Thing award winners at the March 25th ceremony held at the St. Louis County Council Chambers.

 The Do The Right Thing initiative was started in the St. Louis area in 1994.
 Since then, over a thousand children have been recognized each year.
 Nominating a child is as easy as going to the nomination form.
 The form takes only minutes to complete and submit, but will have a long-lasting effect on the child.